Jyotika999/Desktop-Notifiers/README.md

 Make sure to install all the libraries and modules used in the codes to run the programs. :smile:

 Check out my blog on the entire explanation ![here](link)

+### Show some :heart: by starring :star: this repository

 ## Need any help?
 ```